 Advanced Security Scenarios

-As with BAB, once you have basic compliance automation with ComplianceDB you can start to look at more advanced policies and scenarios.
-At google, they have specified three interesting approaches, each with increasing security:
+As with BAB, once you have basic compliance automation with Merkely you can start to look at more advanced policies and scenarios.
+At Google, they have specified three interesting approaches, each with increasing security:

 - Deploy-time audit: auditing but not enforcing policy at deployment